ReidTPowell/polygon/README.md

 pip install .
 ```

-optionally install cudatoolkit for gpu acceleration in pytorch
+POLYGON uses GPU acceleration by default for Chemprop models.
+Install the
-for example:
+CUDA-enabled versions of PyTorch and Chemprop.
+For example:
 ```
-conda install cudatoolkit=11.1 -c conda-forge
+conda install cudatoolkit=11.1 -c conda-forge pip install chemprop[gpu]
 ```
-or see https://pytorch.org/ for specific installation instructions.
+See <https://pytorch.org/> for platform specific installation instructions.

 Installation time is on the order of minutes.